|Program Description and Goals||PhD in Biomedical

-Courses that are being accepted at SBMI through a dual or joint degree program can only be transferred in if the grade earned in the course is a “B” or higher.
+Courses that are being accepted at McWilliams School of Biomedical Informatics, through a dual or joint degree program, can only be transferred in if the grade earned in the course is a “B” or higher.
 Courses for which grades of less than “B” were earned will not be accepted for transfer.
 Courses must have been completed within the last five years to qualify.
 See “Five(5)-Year Rule” on page 20.

 Students who are presenting course work from universities or colleges outside the United States to meet admission or graduation requirements are referred to the section on International Applicants in this catalog for a listing of additional requirements.

-SBMI offers full-ride scholarships for PhD students that include tuition support during the first year of academic study.
+McWilliams School of Biomedical Informatics offers scholarships for PhD students that include full tuition support during the first year of academic study.
 These competitive scholarships are limited and offered to the most qualified PhD program applicants.
 Graduate Research Assistantships and Student Teaching Assistantships are available on a case-by-case basis.
 Students must submit an application to be considered for these opportunities.

 PhD Academic Requirements

 A total of 93 semester credit hours must be completed prior to graduation.
 A full-time student in the PhD Program in Biomedical Informatics has up to eight years from the time of entry to complete the required coursework.
 Continuous enrollment is required unless approval from the advising committee is obtained.
 Each student will develop a degree plan with written approval of their academic advisor.
-A signed degree plan (https://sbmi.uth.edu/current-students/curriculum/) will be filed each academic year that includes the required and/or elective courses as specified for the student’s PhD program.
+A signed (https://sbmi.uth.edu/current-students/curriculum/) will be filed each academic year that includes the required and/or elective courses as specified for the student’s PhD program.

 A maximum of six credit hours of Directed Study can be applied toward the PhD program.